quarkus-qe/quarkus-openshift-test-suite/README.md

 The full set of objects that you can inject is:

 - `OpenShiftClient`: the Fabric8 Kubernetes client, in default configuration
+- `KnativeClient`: the Fabric8 Knative client, in default configuration
 - `AppMetadata`: provides convenient access to data collected in `target/app-metadata.properties`
 - `AwaitUtil`: utility to wait for some OpenShift resources
 - `OpenShiftUtil`: utility to perform higher-level actions on some OpenShift resources